GLaDOS: Development history

 Before development of GLaDOS had begun, Erik Wolpaw was writing the script for the video game Psychonauts, where he went around the office, finding people to provide voices to the words until they could add the final voices to the game.
 Once he ran out of people, however, he began using a text-to-speech program.
 According to Wolpaw, people found the lines funnier than they were worth.
-He commented that "no amount of writing is funnier than this text-to-speech thing reading it."
+He commented that, "no amount of writing is funnier than this text-to-speech thing reading it."
 He became bitter about that, stating that he would leverage this and use it to his advantage.

+Portal

 Portal had been under development for about a year, at a state where there were only test chambers that the player moved between.
 Valve found from playtesting that while players had fun with the game's concept, they were left asking of what these puzzles were leading towards.
 The team worked to come up with some type of narrative, coming down to creating an antagonist that would guide the player in early part of the game but become the goal that the player would strive for by the end.
 The creation of GLaDOS to serve this purpose began with a discussion between the Valve team and Wolpaw on the narrative constraints they had to deal with.
 When they were designing the game, they found that they did not have enough time or staffing to use human characters, due to the amount of animation work and scene choreography involved.

 A week later, to alleviate this problem, Wolpaw returned with sample dialogue made with a text-to-speech program, which was intended to be used as a series of messages relayed to the player in the relaxation vault, the first area of the game.
-The team liked the voice, describing it as "funny" and "sinister", so Wolpaw decided to add this voice to other test chambers, all the while trying to think of story elements.
+The team liked the voice, describing it as "funny and sinister", so Wolpaw decided to add this voice to other test chambers, all the while trying to think of story elements.
 The developers noticed that play testers were more motivated by the voice because they became attached to it.
 As a result, the team decided to make GLaDOS the narrative voice of Portal.
 While designing GLaDOS, one of the rules that the writers had was that they would not make her seem like a computer, for example having her say, "Oh my nuts and bolts."
 While GLaDOS is physically a computer and speaks with a computerized voice, they intended her to speak to the player-character like a regular person.